-In its asset management activities, PUBLICA works only with external business partners that undertake to comply with the principles laid down in the ASIP charter.
-Where external parties are subject to supervision by a recognised supervisory body or to regulations equivalent to the integrity and loyalty requirements of the ASIP charter, PUBLICA is also prepared to enter into a business relationship with them.
+In its asset management activities, PUBLICA works with external business partners that undertake to comply with the principles laid down in the ASIP charter (or an equivalent set of regulations, provided they are subject to recognised supervision).

 Corporate governance

 PUBLICA's clearly defined and transparent corporate governance fosters trust, both within the organisation and beyond.
 In the interest of transparent reporting, PUBLICA adheres to the guidelines for listed Swiss companies.